-Free Digiguide Tour - see and listen to animated stories about famous Canterbury characters, key artefacts and aspects of the building's history on the museums hand-help computer guide.
+Free Digiguide Tour - see and listen to animated stories about famous Canterbury characters, key artefacts and aspects of the building's history.
 A highlights tour in English, French, German and Japanese.

 Group rates apply to 10 or more.
 Large groups may have to be split into smaller parties to ease congestion around the museum.